-Washington, D.C. – Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after she voted for and the House passed H.R.
-5698, the Protect and Serve Act, legislation she co-sponsored and that will further protect law enforcement officers:
+Washington, D.C. – Congresswoman Barbara Comstock released the following statement after she voted for, and the House passed, H.R.
+6237, the Matthew Young Pollard Intelligence Authorization Act for Fiscal Years 2018 and 2019:

 Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after she introduced H.R.
-6275, the Federal Employees Paid Parental Leave Act of 2018 , bipartisan legislation that reauthorizes the programs of the Federal Aviation Administration (FAA).
+6275, the Federal Employees Paid Parental Leave Act of 2018 , legislation that provides federal employees with 12 weeks of paid leave:

 Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after she voted for, and the House passed, H.R.
 6157, the Department of Defense Appropriations Act for 2019:

 In The News